Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Vision Transformer and deep neural networks on climate task

 \section{Vision Transformer and deep neural networks on climate task}

-To further test the effectiveness of ODFA in configurations that play more to its strengths, we trained a Vision Transformer (ViT), a type of Transformer that adapts its architecture to computer vision tasks, on the climate projection dataset ClimateBench~\cite{Watson-Parris2022}.
+To further test the effectiveness of ODFA in configurations that play more to its strengths, we trained a Vision Transformer (ViT), a Transformer architecture suited for computer vision tasks, on the climate projection dataset ClimateBench~\cite{Watson-Parris2022}.
 Given the heterogeneity of climate projection data sources and the complex nature of the input and output data, the ViT has been identified as an effective model for the task~\cite{Nguyen2023}.
-Here, the ViT was optically trained to map and predict the global distributions of four anthropogenic forcing factors to the distribution of the earth's surface air temperature, with large input and output dimensions of 55296 and 13824, respectively (Fig.~\ref{fig:climate}a).
-Among 200 million parameters of the ViT, 134 million parameters directly received the ODFA signal.
-As shown in Fig.~\ref{fig:climate}b, utilizing ODFA to train the ViT delivered the predictions as well as training through backpropagation, according to the four main evaluation metrics of the dataset.
-The earth's surface air temperature change predicted by the ODFA-trained ViT closely resembles the target distribution (Fig.~\ref{fig:climate}c).
+Here, the ViT was trained to map and predict the global distributions of four anthropogenic forcing factors to the distribution of the Earth's surface air temperature, with large input and output dimensions of $55296$ and $13824$, respectively (Fig.~\ref{fig:climate}(a)).
+Using the same ODFA framework in the language Transformer, we trained the ViT: 60 million of its 134 million parameters directly received the ODFA signal, while the rest relied on local backpropagation to exclusively propagate the ODFA signal within each decoder block (see SI Note~\ref{sec:vitdata}).
+As illustrated in Fig.~\ref{fig:climate}(b), the predictions of the ODFA-trained ViT (second row) closely resemble the ground truth distribution (first row).
+Based on a comparison of absolute errors between ODFA- and BP-trained ViTs under the same configuration in Fig.~\ref{fig:climate}(d), we observed both approaches remain a similar error magnitude, differing only in finer details.
+A quantitative evaluation in Fig.~\ref{fig:climate}(c) verifies that utilizing ODFA to train ViTs performs comparably to BP.
 Notably, for this specific task the ODFA method overcame the large performance gap between electronics and optics that we observed in the language task.
 Indeed, our ODFA-trained ViT is close to the state-of-the-art ViT benchmark model~\cite{Nguyen2023}.

 Next, to highlight the capability of ODFA to train different types of architectures, we trained a fully connected neural network (FCNN) on the same dataset.
-The architecture of the FCNN in this study consists of 4 layers, with the number of nodes decreasing in the deeper layers and a total of 1.3 billion parameters.
+The architecture of the FCNN in this study consists of $4$ layers, with the number of nodes decreasing in the deeper layers and a total of 1.3 billion parameters.
 For consistency, the last layer was again trained by BP.
 During training, the gradients from the last layer were optically projected onto the ODFA signal and subsequently sent in parallel to the other layers.
 Here, 1.03 billion parameters directly received the ODFA signal.